 According to the American College of Occupational and Environmental Medicine, fatigue in the workplace can result in “slowed reaction time, reduced vigilance, reduced decision-making ability, poor judgment, distraction during complex tasks, and loss of awareness in critical situations.”
-To tackle such activities have different ergonomics tools.
+To tackle such activities there are different varieties of fatigue management methods to tackle these, some of them are ergonomics tools.

 1. Improved Safety – The most common issue being faced in an industry is the injuries of the workers.
 Ergonomics reduces the risk of workers’ injury and improves overall safety.

 2. Increased Productivity – Ergonomics evaluations primarily aim at decreasing the risk factors but somewhere it also helps in increasing productivity.

 A worker in Factory A – Lifts the items from the floor to place them on the other side.